Torvec/markthisdown/README.md

 The proof of concept/experimentation version of the app, requires python to use.
 Not being developed further, just keeping it for historical purposes.

-## v1 - Electron
+## v1 - Electron, Vite, React, and TypeScript

-A local only, minimalist, markdown editor app built with electron! **COMING SOON!**
+A local only, minimalist, markdown editor app built with Electron, Vite, React, and Typescript! **COMING SOON!**

+## v1-a1 - Electron and Vanilla JS

+A local only, minimalist, markdown editor app built with electron! _**Discontinued**_